yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 1: Manually queue a new build and follow it through the release pipeline

-1. Click on the "Pipelines" menu item from the left-hand navigation.
-Then, click the "Queue" button.
+1. Select the "Pipelines" menu item from the left-hand navigation.
+Then, choose the "Queue" button.

     ![On the screen, the Pipelines button and the Queue button are highlighted.](images/stepbystep/media/image102.png "Queue a new build")

 2. This will present a popup titled "Run pipeline".
-Click the "Run" button at the bottom of the popup.
+Select the "Run" button at the bottom of the popup.

     ![On the popup, the Queue button is highlighted.](images/stepbystep/media/image103.png "Queue button")